jenka13all/getting-and-cleaning-data/Codebook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-X, Y and Z' is used to denote 3-axial signals in the X, Y and Z directions."

+These initial measurements were altered in that, for each variable, the mean of all measurements for that variable grouped by activity ("activityDesc") and subject ("subject") were calculated.
+Each observation thus represents a grouping of activity and subject, along with the mean of each variable in this grouping.

 Apparently the units for each measure (excepting "activityDesc" and "subject", which are factors) are "g", for gravity.

 The following variables are part of the data of tidy-data.txt: